scverse/spatialdata/docs/design_doc.md

 **`SpatialData`**

 The `SpatialData` object contains a set of Elements to be used for analysis.
 Elements contained within a `SpatialData` object can be annotated by a single Table.
 Future work may extend `SpatialData` to allow multiple tables (see previous discussions [here](https://github.com/scverse/spatialdata/issues/43) and a new proposed design [here](https://github.com/scverse/spatialdata/issues/298)).
 All Elements within a `SpatialData` object can be queried, selected, and saved via the `SpatialData` APIs.
+-   [ ] P2. **`NGFFStore`**

+    The `NGFFStore` is an object representing the on-disk layout of a dataset.
+The `NGFFStore` parses the files to determine what data are available to be loaded.
+    Initial implementations will target a single Zarr file on disk, but future implementations may support reading from a collection of files.
+A `SpatialData` object can be instantiated from a `NGFFStore`.
+    The implementation of the `NGFFStore` has low priority since we can get around it by loading and saving our data in multiple `.zarr` files and combine them in memory, but it will be important for reading arbitrary `.zarr` files when the NGFF specifications will be updated to support the various elements.

 ### Elements